 Police files, which may complement court files, are held for a number of high profile cases, such as murder, as well as lesser cases.
 Sometimes there was no court case, but the police file covers the investigations made.

 These are Police Correspondence files.
-Some more prominent cases are individually listed on Archway, found by name (accused and/or victim), by place name or by year.
+Some more prominent cases are individually listed on Collections search, found by name (accused and/or victim), by place name or by year.
 The police officer involved may be listed.
 However there are many gaps between 1900-1940 because most records were destroyed.
-The records that exist are listed on Archway, otherwise researchers need to consult the Registers of Correspondence to see what files used to exist.
+The records that exist are listed on Collections search, otherwise researchers need to consult the Registers of Correspondence to see what files used to exist.

 Indexes to Police Correspondence 1871-1951 R100 [ACIS 17636 P3 3/3-40/48]